 The Central Court is surrounded by the most important rooms of the palace: to the west, the Throne Room, shrines and storage magazines; to the east, the royal apartments reached by the Grand Staircase.

-On the east side, reached via the Grand Staircase descending the hillside, lay the royal apartments, the private residential quarters including the King’s Hall and the Queen’s Megaron.
-Pillar halls, monumental staircases, porticoes and corridors also opened onto or led from the court.
+On the east side, reached via the Grand Staircase descending the hillside, lay the royal apartments.
+These private residential quarters included the King’s Hall, sometimes called the Hall of the Double Axes, and the Queen’s Megaron with its dolphin fresco and adjoining bathroom.
+Pillar halls, monumental staircases, porticoes and corridors also opened onto or led from the court, knitting the wings together.
 This arrangement, with the sacred and ceremonial rooms on one side and the residential ones on the other, all focused on the open central space, shows how completely the life of Knossos revolved around its Central Court.
-Our guide to the Throne Room covers the west wing, and the next section covers how to see the court.

 Can you see the Central Court at Knossos today?